 Staff and trustees

 Arts Access Aotearoa is governed by a board of trustees.
-Richard Benge is the Executive Director.
+Richard Benge is the Executive Director and Karen Webster is the Chair.

 Richard Benge, Executive Director